martingordon/PunchClockServer/README.md

 PunchClock Server
 =======

-Provides a set of endpoints for the [PunchClock](https://github.com/panicinc/PunchClock) iOS app as well as a [Status Board](https://panic.com/statusboard/)-compatible In/Out panel.
+Provides a set of endpoints for the [PunchClock](https://github.com/martingordon/PunchClock) iOS app as well as a [Status Board](https://panic.com/statusboard/)-compatible In/Out panel.

+This fork features several changes from [Panic's](https://github.com/martingordon/PunchClock) version:

+- Uses Parse instead of ZeroPush for push notifications.
+- Tracks status changes in a new `status_changes` table.
+- Provides RSS feeds for in/out status changes for each user.

 Setup
 -----